Temple House of Israel

-In 1925 the congregation constructed its current building at 115 North Market street, a contributing property to the Gospel Hill historic district.
+In 1925 the congregation constructed its current building at 15 North Market Street, a contributing property to the Gospel Hill historic district.
 The Moorish Revival structure was designed by Sam Collins of T.J.
 Collins and son, and includes Mercer tiles, and windows and a glass screen by Charles Connick of Boston.

-As of 2019, Rabbi Randi Nagel serves Temple House of Israel as rabbi.
+As of 2019, Rabbi Randi Nagel served Temple House of Israel as rabbi.

 Early history

-Temple House of Israel was founded in 1876 in Staunton, Virginia, United States by Major Alexander Hart, who had fought for the Confederate States of America in the American Civil War.
+Temple House of Israel was founded in 1876 in Staunton, Virginia by Major Alexander Hart, who had fought for the Confederate States of America in the American Civil War.
 Hart served as the congregation's president and minister until at least 1893.

 Services were held in members' homes for more than eight years.
 In 1884 the congregation acquired the Hoover School building at 200 Kalorama Street, at the corner of Market Street, and in February 1885 began holding services there.
-The building still stands, diagonally opposite the Stonewall Jackson Hotel.
+The building still stands, diagonally opposite the Hotel 24 South.
 That same year the synagogue joined the Union of American Hebrew Congregations (now the Union for Reform Judaism).

 The congregation purchased land north of Staunton for a cemetery in 1886, and held its first burial there in 1887.
 The cemetery, on North Augusta Street between Woodland Drive and Lee Street, is still used for burials today.

 At the turn of the 20th century, House of Israel had no rabbi, but held services twice a week, Friday nights from 8:00 to 9:00 pm, and Saturday from 10:30 to 11:30 am.
 The congregation also ran a religious school.
 By 1907 Staunton's Jewish population was an estimated 40 people.
 House of Israel had fifteen member families, and still held services twice a week.
 However, the congregation still had no rabbi, and the religious school no longer functioned.

 Fannie Barth Strauss, instructor and later assistant professor of Latin and German at Mary Baldwin College from 1918 to 1954, re-established the Hebrew school at House of Israel in 1916.
 In 1919, though the synagogue still had no rabbi, the school held classes once a week, and had two teachers and twelve students.
 Strauss would serve as the school's principal from its re-establishment until at least 1964, and also served as the synagogue's treasurer from 1946 until at least 1964.